nnset/iot-cloud-connector/README.md

 - An implementation of [storage.DeviceConnectionsStatsStorageInterface](storage/deviceConnectionsStatsStorageInterface.go)
     - Check [in memory implementation](storage/inMemoryDeviceConnectionsStatsStorage.go) for an example.
-- An implementation of servers.StatusAPIInterface
+- An implementation of servers.CloudConnectorAPIInterface
-    - Check [default status API](servers/defaultStatusAPI.go) for an example.
+    - Check [default REST API](servers/defaultCloudConnectorAPI.go) for an example.

 # Links